Philotheephilix/ktun/README.md

 ## 🌟 Overview

 This platform enables **citizens** to raise emergency complaints via **voice or text**, which are then analyzed by an AI engine to assign **priority levels**.
-Authorities are automatically dispatched, real-time tracking is initiated, and every action is recorded on the **EDUCHAIN blockchain** to prevent tampering.
+Authorities are automatically dispatched, real-time tracking is initiated, and every action is recorded on the **Filecoin network** to prevent tampering.

 Our solution restores **public trust** in emergency services and law enforcement by making the complaint process **secure, trackable, and transparent**.